-- Do you qualify for a council tax discount or exemption? - find out if you qualify for a council tax percentage of discount or a complete exemption from paying council tax.
+- Discounts and exemptions - find out if you qualify for a council tax percentage of discount or a complete exemption from paying council tax.

 - Council tax energy rebate payment - the discretionary energy rebate scheme for households within council tax bands E to H is now open

 - GOV.UK - Universal Credit - monthly payment to help with your living costs if you are of working age.
 If you don't have enough to live on while you wait for your first payment (or first payment after notifying of a change in circumstances) you may be able to get an advance of your first Universal Credit payment.